tidues/RanDist/README.md

 Basically, if the network is large, always use numeric formulas.
 Otherwise, use the default setting, especially if you want to load the formulas in the future.

 ### Interface 2: `data_collector` Function
+Basically, the function `data_collector` is a wrapper of the `Formulas` class.
+We will demonstrate the usage by an example.

 #### Example

 ```
 from sympy.abc import p, q  # import symbols
 import randist as rt        # import our randist package